CrackerCat/WebKit-Bug-256172/README.md

 ## Demo
 - https://youtu.be/mTgWcQhbP7I

-## Note
+## Disclaimer
-This repository is intended solely for educational purposes and should not be used for any malicious activities.
+This repository is intended solely for educational purposes and should not be used for any malicious activities.</br>
+There's no way responsible for me to any misuse of this PoC.